duneroadrunner/SaferCPlusPlus/README.md

 Note that these registered pointers cannot target types that cannot act as base classes.
 The primitive types like int, bool, etc. cannot act as base classes.
 The library provides safer [substitutes](#primitives) for `int`, `bool` and `size_t` that can act as base classes.
 Also note that these registered pointers are not thread safe.
 When you need to share objects between asynchronous threads, you can use the [safe sharing data types](#asynchronously-shared-objects) in this library.
 For more information on how to use the safe smart pointers in this library for maximum memory safety, see [this article](http://www.codeproject.com/Articles/1093894/How-To-Safely-Pass-Parameters-By-Reference-in-Cplu).

 Although registered pointers are more general and flexible, it's expected that [scope pointers](#scope-pointers) will actually be more commonly used.
 At least in cases where performance is important.
 While more restricted than registered pointers, by default they have no run-time overhead.
+In fact, even when registered pointers are used, rather than using them to access the target object directly, you may find it often preferable to use the registered pointer to obtain a scope pointer to the object and use the scope pointer instead.
+For the sake of simplicity, we don't use scope pointers in the registered pointer usage examples.

 ### TRegisteredPointer